Have you ever heard of emulsifying essential oils?

 - fats

-- alcohol (like vodka) (Vodka doesn't appear to work very well, but has been said to be a good emulsifier of essential oils.
-Higher proof alcohol works much better.)
+- alcohol (like vodka) (Vodka doesn’t appear to work very well, but has been said to be a good emulsifier of essential oils.
+Higher proof alcohol works better than lower proof.)

 Polysorbate 20 is considered to be a good emulsifier for water based products that will be applied to the skin.